You’ve come to the right place.

 Many parents think that this is the way children learn to read.
 Not exactly.
 It’s not what the research shows.
 Yes, it’s important, for sure, to know the letters of the alphabet and their sounds, but that is only part of how children learn to read.
 I’ll be telling you all about it!

 There’s nothing like holding a book in your hands.
-Put a book in your child’s hand, not a tablet or cell phone.
-Leave the computer for later.
+Put a book in your child’s hand, not a tablet.
+Leave the computer, the tablet and the phone for later.

 “The more that you read,